worlddemocrats/federation/STRATEGIC_PLAN.md

 - **Inclusivity and Participatory Democracy**: We create a platform for diverse voices and inclusive decision-making.
 - **Innovation and Adaptability**: We leverage cutting-edge technologies, groundbreaking ideas, and novel methodologies.
 - **Openness, Transparency, and Accountability**: We operate with an unwavering commitment to openness, transparency, and accountability.
-- **Unity and Global Collaboration**: We promote unity, cooperation and common purpose on a global scale.
+- **Unity and Global Collaboration**: We promote common purpose, cooperation, and unity on a global scale.

 ## Market Landscape and Competitors